 - Q: I was browsing on the Internet and found some information about our market.
-I downloaded the article and I would like to use it in a proposal I'm writing.
+I downloaded the article, and I would like to use it in a proposal I'm writing.
 Do copyright laws apply on the Internet? - A: Material on the Internet may be copyrighted and if it is, you will need permission to use the material.
 Contact the author to obtain permission, and when you use the material, be sure to credit its source. - Q: I regularly clean out my electronic files and documents.
-Are there any rules as to which documents should be kept and which should be deleted? - A: Flectronic documents that are business records should be retained for the same duration as paper records.
-Consult the Records Management Policy in North America or the Computer Usage Policy in the United Kingdom.
+Are there any rules as to which documents should be kept and which should be deleted? - A: Flectronic documents that are business records. should be retained for the same duration as paper records.
+Consult the Records Management Policy and Retention Schedules for more information and the Computer Usage Policy in the United Kingdom.